gavinhenderson/AC31009-Component/README.md

   InputComponent& inputComponent;
 }
 ```
 We can clearly see now that the code we have now for FredTheFrog is much simpler and if we want to find a certain part of Fred we can now do it very quickly.
 However, this solution only goes part of the way to solving the problem.
-If we want to use the code again for another game character we cant as they components are all specific to FredTheFrog.
+If we want to use the code again for another game character we can't as they components are all specific to FredTheFrog.
 We also will have trouble when we want things to know about our characters as they will all be different classes.

 ### Going Abstract